ita-classroom-projects/jom_hibernate2/README.md

 # Java Online Marathon
 ## Web Application ‘ToDo List’

-Implement all needed repositories and servisec
+Implement all needed repositories and services

 *You can use a template project as a basis*